Proposed Wind-Farm developments near Erchless and TomichCampaigns are underway to oppose wind-farm developments in these areas.

 The Madonnas of Pervyse

-To coincide with The Great War commemorations which will take place in 2014, an initiative has been launched to construct a monument near Ypres in Belgium to honour the work of Mairi Chisholm and her friend Elsie Knocker who were volunteer nurses there during the war.
-The monument is being designed by a renowned local sculptor and will be located at Pervyse between Nieuwpoort and Dixmuide near the coast where they did much of their work.
+To coincide with The Great War commemorations which will take place in 2014, an initiative has been launched to construct a monument in Belgium to honour the work of Mairi Chisholm and her friend Elsie Knocker who were volunteer nurses there during the war.
+The monument is being designed by a renowned local sculptor and will be located in the town of Ypres near the coast where they did much of their work.

 More information on the project is contained in a document prepared by the author Diane Atkinson who has also written a book on their heroic efforts.